Some Common Conversation Mistakes

 Everyone makes mistakes while conversing from time to time

-It's great if you can steer clear of as many bad habits as possible, but don't put too much pressure on yourself to be flawless when you talk to people.
+It's great if you can steer clear of as many bad habits as possible, but don't put too much pressure on yourself to be flawless when you chat to people.
 No matter what the skill, no one gets it right 100% of the time.
-Also, even if you do things that most people think are fine, there's always going to be the odd person who has their own perspective and sees it as a mistake on your part.
+Also, even if you do things that most people think are fine, there's always going to be the odd person who has their own viewpoint and sees it as a mistake on your part.

 Don't let a fear of making a mistake paralyze you